This survey is now closed – the results are available here: https://itsm.tools/the-future-of-itsm-survey-results-2019/

-To share the survey results, there’ll be a “Future of ITSM” report that discusses the findings across all thirteen questions (and six topic areas).
+To share the survey results, there’ll be a Future ITSM Readiness or “Future of ITSM” report that discusses the findings across all thirteen questions (and six topic areas).
 Then I’ll write focused blogs that dive even deeper into some of the results.
 Plus, we’ll use the survey results as supporting data in our presentations as we contribute content at many of the ITSM industry’s global events.

 So Please Help